Trinity College London: Music

 In 2012, the exam board introduced Rock & Pop graded examinations for bass, drums, guitar, keyboard and vocals.

 Drama and performance

-Trinity College London offers a choice of qualifications for students and teachers of drama and speech subjects with various levels of experience and ability.
-Exams can be taken by individuals, pairs or groups.
-Study strands include Speech and Drama, Individual Acting Skills, Group Performance, Shakespeare, Choral Speaking, Communication Skills, Musical Theatre and Performance Arts.
+Trinity College London offers qualifications in speech and drama, individual acting skills, group performance, Shakespeare, choral speaking, communication skills, musical theatre, and performance arts.

 As is the case with music, diplomas in drama, performance and communication subjects are also offered at three levels, and TCL is the awarding body for the series of professional performing arts courses that are funded in part by the Dance and Drama Awards scheme.

-In 2012, the exam board introduced Rock & Pop graded examinations for bass, drums, guitar, keyboard and vocals.
-Candidates perform their ‘set list’ from eight songs in their published Songbook for each grade, as well as improvisation and playback session skills – needed to be successful in the industry.

-In 2020 Trinity introduced Digital Grades and Diplomas – an online submission-based version of the well-established face-to-face qualifications.
-In response to changes in the way people learn and consume music, these exams were designed to support teaching, learning and assessment through a digital medium.
-They are fully regulated qualifications – with each level corresponding with its equivalent face-to-face option – offering learners a greater choice and flexibility.
+In 2020, Trinity College London started offering digital examinations to allow its operations to continue during the COVID-19 pandemic.

 Arts Award

 Within the United Kingdom, Trinity College London manages Arts Award in association with Arts Council England.

-English Language examinations
+English language examinations

-Trinity’s English language qualifications focus on giving learners lifelong transferable skills that they will need for future study and work.
-English language qualifications include English for Speakers of Other Languages (ESOL), Teaching English for Speakers of Other Languages (TESOL) and Secure English Language Tests (SELTs).
+Trinity offers English language qualifications including English for Speakers of Other Languages (ESOL), Teaching English for Speakers of Other Languages (TESOL) and Secure English Language Tests (SELTs).